neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 > **More storage types:** `cw_storage_plus` has even more storage types, some of which allow you to track the height at
 > which a certain value was saved to your storage item.

-> **A note about project layout:** usually all storage items and storage types are defined in a separate
+> **A note on project layout:** usually all storage items and storage types are defined in a separate
 > file (`src/state.rs`), alongside the `src/contract.rs` file.
 Here we define everything in one place for the sake of
 > simplicity.